 Yet, seasoned foragers see them for what they truly are: culinary treasures.
 Far from dangerous, black trumpets are incredibly flavorful and almost impossible to confuse with poisonous species.

-Often called “the poor man’s truffles,” not for their taste but their dark, luxurious color, these mushrooms bring an unmatched richness to dishes, both in flavor and presentation.
+Many times also represented as “the truffles of the poor,” not for their taste but their dark, luxurious color, these mushrooms bring an unmatched richness to dishes, both in flavor and presentation.

 Black trumpets typically appear in the autumn, nestled in the leaf-strewn floors of deciduous forests.
 Growing in clusters, sometimes small and sometimes sprawling, they form symbiotic relationships with beech and oak trees.
 You can find them in the northern hemisphere from August to November and occasionally even into December.